 What's the longest recovery you ever worked on?

 That's the subject of my new book The Devil's Diary.
 It was a diary written by the Nazi Alfred Rosenberg.
 He was the chief civil scientist for the Nazi party.
 He wrote a book called The Myth of the Twentieth Century, and the only other book that sold more than that was Mein Kampf.
 He was good friends with Hitler.
-They were together all the way through until 1945, when Hitler killed himself and when Rosenberg was actually hanged at the Nuremberg trials.
+They were together all the way through till 1945 when Hitler killed himself and when Rosenberg was actually hanged at the Nuremberg trials.
 Between 1936 and 1945 he wrote this diary, which was discovered by the Allied forces hidden in a German castle.
 Parts of it were used at the Nuremberg trials and after the trials were over, one of the prosecutors took it and wanted to publish parts of it but couldn't because it actually belonged to the national archives in the US.
-So upon his death in 1992, his papers were all donated to the US Holocaust Museum but the diary was missing.
-I got involved in the case in 2001.
-It took us 13 years to find it, and when we did, it was being held by an individual in Toronto.
+So upon his death in 1992, his papers were all donated to the US holocaust museum but the diary was missing.
+I got involved in the case in 2001, it took us 13 years to find it, and when we did, it was being held by an individual in Toronto.

 After working in this industry for several decades, how do you see art theft evolving?